Is Halloumi Supposed to Be Squeaky? (Solved!)

 If it was, then why doesn’t halloumi squeak when you cut it with a knife?

-There is actually a scientific reason for the halloumi squeaking.
+There is a scientific reason for the halloumi squeaking.

 It’s the protein within the cheese that causes the rubbery texture of the halloumi to squeak when it comes into contact with your teeth.